The ___________________ Separates The Piedmont Region And The Coastal Plain.

 The Future of the Fall Line

 As urban areas continue to expand and environmental challenges intensify, the future of the Fall Line will depend on how we balance development and conservation.
-Sustainable planning, responsible resource management, and community engagement will be essential to ensure that the Fall Line continues to provide economic, environmental, and cultural benefits for generations to come.
+Sustainable planning, responsible resource management, and community engagement will be essential to confirm that the Fall Line continues to provide economic, environmental, and cultural benefits for generations to come Most people skip this — try not to..

 Sustainable Planning